 In flashbacks to Bergen many years before, we see Val Kilmer as Gert Rafto, yet another crumpled, hard-drinking, self-pitying detective who was investigating the Snowman killer.
 The outlandishly cast Kilmer looks like an older, pickled version of his Jim Morrison in The Doors.
 He has the demeanour of an ageing rock star more than that of a provincial police officer.
 It’s a colourful, if eccentric, performance which shows that Kilmer still knows how to steal scenes.
 But it does not, I’m afraid, save the film.

-GEOFFREY MACNAB is an author and film critic at The Independent.
+GEOFFREY MACNAB is an author and film critic.